A regular session where backlog items are discussed, reviewed, and prioritized.

 1. When you add and eliminate user stories

 An important maneuver relates to getting rid of the user stories that no longer appear relevant.
-However, do not forget that as some user stories drop off the backlog, others should be involved.
+However, do not forget that, as some user stories drop off the backlog, others should be added.

 2. When you split user stories

 Large stories must be broken down.
 This splitting will relate to those user stories that have high priority but are too large to fit in an upcoming iteration.